 A: NIL activities may include, but are not limited to: social media endorsements, commercials, appearances, autograph signings, and other similar activities in which a business, brand, product or service is promoted.

 Q: Can University employees provide a student-athlete’s contact information for NIL purposes?

-A: No. South Carolina State Law prohibits all University employees from compensating or facilitating compensation to a student-athlete, a prospective student-athlete, or their family members for NIL activities.
+A: No. South Carolina State Law prohibits University employees from compensating or facilitating compensation to a student-athlete, a prospective student-athlete, or their family members for NIL activities.
 While it is permissible for a booster to compensate a student-athlete for NIL activities, University employees may not be involved in arranging NIL activities.
-Please do not ask Clemson coaches or staff members to provide you with a student-athlete’s contact information for NIL purposes.
+Individuals interested in contacting student-athletes for NIL deals must do so directly.
+(Student-Athlete NIL Directory)